lovehumanity/lovehumanity.github.io/_pages/About.md

 classes: wide
 ---

-Picture of me on Holiday in Florida where I went there with my family 2019
+Picture of me on Holiday in Florida when I went there with my family back in 2019

 ![Me]({{ site.url }}{{ site.baseurl }}/assets/images/me2.jpg)